nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 This sample by default uses :ref:`Spinel logging backend <ug_logging_backends_spinel>`, which allows sending log messages to the host device using the Spinel protocol.
 This feature is very useful, because it does not require having separate interfaces to communicate with the co-processor through the Spinel protocol and collect log messages.
-Moreover, selecting the Spinel logging backend (by setting :option:`CONFIG_LOG_BACKEND_SPINEL`) does not exclude using another backend like UART or RTT at the same time.
+Moreover, selecting the Spinel logging backend (by setting :kconfig:`CONFIG_LOG_BACKEND_SPINEL`) does not exclude using another backend like UART or RTT at the same time.

 By default, the log levels for all modules are set to critical to not engage the microprocessor in unnecessary activities.
 To make the solution flexible, you can change independently the log levels for your modules, for the whole Zephyr system, and for OpenThread.